Six die but eight live

 |Table of contents|

-This applies to the life of a group which has no eyes and which has a solid row of connected stones on the second line.
+This applies to the life of any group which has no eyes but a solid row of connected stones on the second line.
 As long as the group is firmly enclosed on the second line, the number of external liberties is irrelevant.

-If there is a stone at one of the points a, White can threaten to connect at b and make a living shape next.
+If there is a white stone at one of the points a, White can threaten to connect by descending to b and make a living shape next.
 Therefore, depending on the surrounding position, the points a and b serve as useful aji for White.

 The following exercises include such, slightly varying, conditions.